marleo/AppDev_FoodFindAR/README.md

 # FoodFindAR

-FoodFindAR is an AR-App, that shows the distance and direction to a closeby restaurant of your choice.
+FoodFindAR is an AR-App, that shows the distance and direction to a nearby restaurant of your choice.

 ## Features